Bachelor of Veterinary Technology

 Example Study Plan

-Indicative study plan Year1 S1 ANIML SC 1015RW Animal Handling and Husbandry I VET TECH 1010RW Foundations of Science for Veterinary Technologists I VET TECH 1020RW Anatomy for Veterinary Technologists I VET TECH 1035RW Principles of Veterinary Nursing S2 ANIML SC 1016RW Principles of Animal Behaviour, Welfare & Ethics VET TECH 1015RW Introduction to Mechanisms of Health I VET TECH 1025RW Physiology for Veterinary Technologists I VET TECH 1030RW Evidence-based Veterinary Technology I Year2 S1 ANIML SC 2540RW Animal Microbiology & Invertebrates II VET TECH 2040RW Advanced Animal Management II VET TECH 2035RW Pathology for Veterinary Technologists II VET TECH 2015RW Clinical Studies A S2 VET TECH 2025RW Pharmacology, Pharmacy and Therapeutics II ANIML SC 2525RW Epidemiology, Biosecurity and Food Security II VET TECH 2030RW Introduction to Workplace Skills II VET TECH 2020RW Clinical Studies B Year 3 S1 VET TECH 3010RW Clinical Skills in Veterinary Technology III ^ VET TECH 3015RW Advanced Clinical Studies III VET TECH 3020RW Transition to the Veterinary Technology Profession III S2 VET TECH 3025RW Clinical Practice in Veterinary Technology III# Any approved Level III Elective course Any approved Level III Elective course
+Indicative study plan Year1 S1 ANIML SC 1015RW Animal Handling and Husbandry I VET TECH 1010RW Foundations of Science for Veterinary Technologists I VET TECH 1020RW Anatomy for Veterinary Technologists I VET TECH 1035RW Principles of Veterinary Nursing S2 ANIML SC 1016RW Principles in Animal Behaviour, Welfare & Ethics VET TECH 1015RW Introduction to Mechanisms of Health I VET TECH 1025RW Physiology for Veterinary Technologists I VET TECH 1030RW Evidence-based Veterinary Technology I Year2 S1 ANIML SC 2540RW Animal Microbiology & Virology II VET TECH 2040RW Advanced Animal Husbandry for Veterinary Technologists II VET TECH 2035RW Pathology for Veterinary Technologists II VET TECH 2015RW Clinical Studies A S2 VET TECH 2025RW Pharmacology, Pharmacy and Therapeutics II ANIML SC 2525RW Epidemiology, Biosecurity and Food Security II VET TECH 2030RW Introduction to Workplace Skills II VET TECH 2020RW Clinical Studies B Year 3 S1 VET TECH 3010RW Clinical Skills in Veterinary Technology III ^ VET TECH 3015RW Advanced Clinical Studies III VET TECH 3020RW Transition to the Veterinary Technology Profession III S2 VET TECH 3025RW Clinical Practice in Veterinary Technology III# Any approved Level III Elective course Any approved Level III Elective course

 This program also requires a total of 150 hours of professional work experience to be completed by the mid-Semester break of Semester 2 of the second year of the program.